 - Undergo a quarterly vulnerability network scan by an ASV.

-- Submit an Attestation of Compliance (AOC) form.
+- Submit an attestation of compliance form.

 Similarly, Mastercard has 2 PCI compliance service provider levels with the same transaction volumes and provides a detailed listing of the types of service providers that fall under each of these levels.